-Although physically expressed as sound and silence, the real essence of Inspiration Meditation is the soundless vibration of the creative energy within.
-It works by focussing the mental and imaginative faculties and drawing the attention inwards, leading to progressively higher and deeper states of consciousness, radiating outwards and inwards.
+Although physically expressed as sound and silence, the real essence of Inspiration Meditation is the soundless focusing of mental and imaginative faculties by drawing the attention inwards, leading to subtle alterations in consciousness, that radiate outwards and inwards.

 It’s a profound and very pleasing experience.

 The phrase we use for Inspiration Meditation is Know ~ Your ~ Truth ~ In ~ Me ~ Open ~ Allow ~ Be.

 During the meditation, each word is separated out and repeated many times.
 So the phrase is not approached in the logical, linear, sense-driven way we normally approach a sentence.

 It is not really a sentence.
 It makes some sense, but its meanings and emphases are not fixed.

 Know ~ Your ~ Truth /~ In ~ Me ~ Open /~ Allow ~ Be

 Know ~ / Your ~ Truth ~ In ~ Me /~ Open/ ~ Allow /~ Be